 TRF requires a copy of the Power of Attorney to be approved and on file in the TRF office.
 If a copy of the Power of Attorney is not in the member's file, the requested transaction by the POA will be denied.

 The member retains the right to act on the member’s own behalf even if powers are also granted to an attorney-in-fact.

 |A revocable trust is a trust whereby the member has the right to access trust funds at any time without condition.|

 Direct deposit retirement benefit payments may be made to a revocable trust IC 5-10.2-4-7(e).
 A revocable trust is a trust whereby the member has the right to access trust funds at any time without condition.

 TRF must have a copy of the trust instrument to ensure compliance with Indiana law or a sworn affidavit identifying the trust.

 If the terms, conditions, or the designated trust payee instrument change, the member must immediately notify TRF and provide a copy of the new and amended trust instrument.

-A member who intends for the death benefit to be paid to a trust must designate the trustee for the benefit of the trust as the beneficiary using the Active Member Data Change (State Form 43567).
+A member who intends for the death benefit to be paid to a trust must designate the trustee for the benefit of the trust as the beneficiary using the Active Member Data Change Form here.
 There is no restriction as to what type of trust can be designated as a beneficiary.
 A trust cannot be designated as a survivor beneficiary.
-This form is available on the this Web site.

 |TRF is a governmental plan and is exempt from the provisions of the ERISA.
 Therefore, TRF does not recognize Qualified Domestic Orders (QDROs) as described in ERISA.|